Why Campaign Tagging & Naming are Important and How To Do It Right

 Campaign, source and medium names are different, making it hard to analyse them.
 Same campaign have different name structures and you will have to spend quite some time cleaning and double-checking your campaign data.

 Besides inconsistency, campaign names themselves also are not very clear.
-If you didn’t run those campaign, it will be quite a challenge to understand them.
-And if event you were the one responsible – not sure if you will remember what you were thinking about half a year ago when naming campaigns in this way.
+If you didn’t run those campaigns, it will be quite a challenge to understand them.
+And if even you were the one responsible – not sure if you will remember what you were thinking about half a year ago when naming campaigns in this way.

-To put things event worse, the campaign name on Facebook is different from Google Analytics value assigned by utm_campaign.
+To put things even worse, the campaign name on Facebook is different from Google Analytics value assigned by utm_campaign.

-As the campaign names from Facebook and Google Analytics won’t match, once the data from both data sources will be exported and matched (with a help of Excel, Drive Spreadsheets or via automated data dashboarding & visualisation tools) it will look as in the example below. :(
+As the campaign names from Facebook and Google Analytics won’t match, once the data from both data sources are exported and matched (with a help of Excel, Drive Spreadsheets or via automated data dashboarding & visualisation tools) it will look as in the example below. :(

 And if naming and tagging done right, data will match and you could see the full picture of the campaign results.
 Much better, right?